adobe/aem-core-forms-components/ui.apps/src/main/content/jcr_root/apps/core/fd/components/form/radiobutton/v1/radiobutton/README.md

 ## JavaScript Data Attribute Bindings

 Apply a `data-cmp-is="adaptiveFormRadioButton"` attribute to the wrapper block to enable initialization of the JavaScript component.

-The following attributes can be added to the same element to provide options:

-1. `data-cmp-required-message` - populated with requiredMessage from the component's edit dialog

-A `data-cmp-hook-adaptiveform-radiobutton="input"` attribute should be added to the input field or textarea so that the JavaScript is able to target it.